-- To have the conceptual understanding of big volume of data and its utilization in decision making. - To comprehend on the industry usage of big data in different functions across sectors. - To Understand and apply the appropriate tools and techniques for analyzing the big data. - To understand Big Data and the New School of Marketing, Digital Marketing and Web Analytics - To know Discrete Probability distribution, Continuous Probability distribution and Random sampling from Probability Distribution - To evaluate an ARIMA Model and Reasons to Choose and Cautions
+- 1. To have the conceptual understanding of big volume of data and its utilization in decision making. - 2.
+To comprehend on the industry usage of big data in different functions across sectors. - 3.
+To Understand and apply the appropriate tools and techniques for analyzing the big data. - 4.
+To understand Big Data and the New School of Marketing, Digital Marketing and Web Analytics - 5.
+To know Discrete Probability distribution, Continuous Probability distribution and Random sampling from Probability Distribution - 6.
+To evaluate an ARIMA Model and Reasons to Choose and Cautions

-- 1. Possess the conceptual understanding of big volume of data and its utilization in decision making. - 2.
-Comprehend on the industry usage of big data in different functions across sectors. - 3.
-Understand and apply the appropriate tools and techniques for analyzing the big data. - 4.
-Exhibit behaviour and performance that demonstrates enhanced competence in decision-making, group leadership, oral and written communication, analysing, planning and team work - 5.
-Understand Big Data and the New School of Marketing - 6.
-Gain knowledge in Probability distribution and Data Modeling
+COs Course Outcomes Blooms Level CO1 Understanding the conceptual understanding of big Understand volume of data and its utilization in decision making.
+CO2 Summarizing on the industry usage of big data in Understand different functions across sectors.
+CO3 Understand and apply the appropriate tools and Understand techniques for analyzing the big data.
+CO4 Examining the behaviour and performance that Apply demonstrates enhanced competence in decision-making, group leadership, oral and written communication, analysing, planning and team work CO5 Understand Big Data and the New School of Marketing Understand CO6 Gain knowledge in Probability distribution and Data Apply Modeling